s4hil-dev/mega-blog/README.md

 ## License

 This project is available for personal and educational use.
-Update this section if you want to add a specific license such as MIT.